-- The balustrade must be constructed to prevent people from falling through the barrier
+- The balustrade should be able to prevent children from passing through.

-- Max 125mm sphere through gap / opening
+- Maximum of 125mm sphere through the opening.

-- For floors more than 4m above the surface beneath, elements between 150mm & 760mm must not facilitate climbing
+- If floors are more than four meters above the surface beneath it, any element from 150mm to 760mm high must not aid climbing.

-- Glazing used in balustrades must comply with AS1288
+- Glazing in balustrades must adhere to requirements in AS1288

 Balustrade Glass Selection